2024 Spring Girl Scout Day and Campout

 Orientation begins promptly at 9:45am

 Now is the time for exploration!
 Set out with your scouts on any of our six trails (ranging in difficulty from easy to moderately strenuous) and get ready for an adventure.
 Our knowledgeable staff can help you decide which trail is the best fit for your troop.
-As you hike, look for Discovery Stations on the trails.
-Each station will have a staff member to interpret what you’ve seen along your way as well as hands-on activities for the scouts to enjoy.
+As you hike, look for Discovery Stations at the Chimney and Hickory Nut Falls.
+Each station will have a naturalist to help you learn about the flora and fauna that makes our park so beautiful and unique.